sandeep45/club_management/README.md

+show member is checked in on members table

+change message on download ratings to tell person to tell person that this takes a while

+change message for delete as well

+allow ability to mark checkin as paid

+only allow paid members to show up in table break-out

 move table assignment and print options to modals

-allow ability to mark checkin as paid only paid members show up in table break-out
+on checkins page the label numbers are broken

+allow setting member back to part time after certain date

 speed up download of scores
 fix download ratings error